Standardized Cumulants of Flow Harmonic Fluctuations: MC-Glauber Model and Beyond Hydrodynamic Linear Response

 \section{MC-Glauber Model and Beyond Hydrodynamic Linear Response}

-The skewness of $v_2$ distribution has been calculated in \cite{Giacalone:2016eyu} by using the viscous relativistic hydrodynamical code V-USPHYDRO \cite{Noronha-Hostler:2013gga,Noronha-Hostler:2014dqa,Noronha-Hostler:2015coa}.
+The skewness of $v_2$ distribution has been calculated in Ref.~\cite{Giacalone:2016eyu} by using the viscous relativistic hydrodynamical code V-USPHYDRO \cite{Noronha-Hostler:2013gga,Noronha-Hostler:2014dqa,Noronha-Hostler:2015coa}.
 While in the same reference, the skewness has been also found from experimental data, nothing has been mentioned about $v_3$ distribution there.
 In the current section, we focus on finding the standardized cumulants of $v_3$ distribution.

-Here, we use the heavy ion collision event generator, iEBE-VISHNU \cite{Shen:2014vra} to study the evolution of the initial state generated by MC-Glauber model (implemented in iEBE-VISHNU).
-After generating the initial condition, we let it evolve through a 2+1 dimensional viscose hydrodynamic model based on the causal Israel-Stewart formalism.
-At the end of the hydrodynamic evolution, each fluid element on the freeze-out hypersurface converts into the particle distribution by Cooper-Frye formula.
-Then the particle distribution is used to simulate the next step which is the hadronic gas phase.
-Indeed, it is done by Ultrarelativistic Quantum Molecular Dynamics (UrQMD) transport model \cite{Bass:1998ca}.
-The evolution goes on until neither any interaction exists in the medium nor unstable hadrons remain to decay.
+Here, we use the heavy-ion collision event generator iEBE-VISHNU \cite{Shen:2014vra} to study the evolution of the initial state generated by the MC-Glauber model (implemented in iEBE-VISHNU).
+After generating the initial condition, we let it evolve through a 2+1 dimensional viscous hydrodynamic model based on the causal Israel-Stewart formalism.
+At the end of the hydrodynamic evolution, each fluid element on the freeze-out hypersurface converts into the particle distribution by use of the Cooper-Frye formula.
+Then the particle distribution is used to simulate the next step, which is the hadronic gas phase.
+Indeed, it is done by use of the ultra-relativistic quantum molecular dynamics (UrQMD) transport model \cite{Bass:1998ca}.
+The evolution goes on until no interaction exists in the medium and no unstable hadrons remain to decay.

-We study Pb-Pb collisions with center of mass energy $\sqrt{s}=2.76\,$TeV.
-We divide the centralities between $0$-$80\%$ into 16 equal bins and for each bin we generate 7000 events in the range of $0$-$40\%$ centralities and 14000 events in the range of $45$-$80\%$.
-In the MC-Glauber, we set the wounded nucleon/binary collision mixing parameter to be $0.118$ and in the hydrodynamic evoluton we choose the shear viscosity over entropy density, $\eta/s$, to be $0.08$.
-In this simulation, the reaction plane angle $\psi_{\text{RP}}$ has been taken to be equal to zero for all events.
+We study Pb-Pb collisions with center of mass energy $\sqrt{s}=2.76$~TeV.
+We divide the centralities between $0$ and $80\%$ into 16 equal bins and for each bin we generate 14\,000 events.
+In the MC-Glauber, we set the wounded nucleon/binary collision mixing parameter to be $0.118$ and in the hydrodynamic evolution we choose the shear viscosity over entropy density, $\eta/s$, to be $0.08$.
+In this simulation, the reaction plane angle $\phi_{\text{RP}}$ has been taken to be equal to zero for all events.\footnote{ The MC-Glauber simulation data which are used in Sec.~\ref{initialSection} and \ref{cumulSec} are exactly the same data we use in the present section to study their hydrodynamic evolution. }